 What are the 2019 Course Costs?

-Equipment used in Geography (internal / externals) is a- 2B8 Book, Black Plastic Folder - 100-60 pockets for Hand-outs provided in class, Colouring Pencils, 180 or 360 degree Protractor; 30cm Ruler, Easer, Highlighters and Pens for writing as identified in your Stationary List.
+Equipment you will required (internal / externals) is a- 2B8 Book, Black Plastic Folder - 100-60 pockets for Hand-outs provided in class, Colouring Pencils, 180 or 360 degree Protractor; 30cm Ruler, Easer, Highlighters and Pens for writing as identified in your Stationary List.

-The following Field Trips for Level 2 Geography in 2019 are:
+The following Field Trip for Level 2 Geography in 2020 are:

-Term 2, Week 2 field trip to Taupo - Tongariro Volcanic Environment: 3 days / 2 Nights.
+Taupo - Tongariro Volcanic Environment: 3 days / 2 Nights (Climate Dependent - Looking at Term 1).
 The purpose of learning beyond the classroom is to discover and experience a large natural volcanic environment through field investigations and guest speakers.
-This field trip supports AS91245 "Demonstrate geographic understanding of a large natural environment" (4 credits) and AS91245 "Conduct with guidance geographic research" (5 credits).
+This field trip supports a number of assessments for example, AS91189 "Investigate geological processes in a New Zealand locality" (4 credits) AS91245 "Demonstrate geographic understanding of a large natural environment" (4 credits) and AS91245 "Conduct with guidance geographic research" (5 credits) and skills for AS91243 "Apply geography concepts and skills to demonstrate understanding of a given environment" (4 credits).

 Cost: (estimate only) $400 per student.
 This cost includes ALL accommodation, transportation, guides / guest speakers and meals.
 Please note that the cost is subject to class numbers.